FrancescoPandolfi/sketcho/README.md

 npm install
 npm start
 ```
-Then navigato to backend folder and ...
+Then navigate to "backend" folder and ...

 ```
 npm install